-Beginning June 1, 2012, all eligible telecommunications carriers (ETCs) are required to confirm an applicant's eligibility prior to enrolling the applicant in the Lifeline Program.
+Lifeline carriers are required to confirm their customer's eligibility prior to enrolling them in the Lifeline Program.

-Carriers can use one of three methods to comply with the requirement to verify the eligibility of subscribers prior to enrollment.
+Carriers can use one of three methods to comply with this requirement:

-Carriers can use this worksheet to help subscribers determine whether more than one household resides at a single address.
-The worksheet must be completed any time more than one subscriber at a single residential address receives program-supported service, or when a new applicant applies for service at an address where there is already a subscriber.
+A household is anyone living at the same address who share income and household expenses.
+A household worksheet must be completed any time more than one subscriber at a single residential address receives Lifeline-supported service, or when a new customer applies for service at an address where there is already a customer receiving a Lifeline benefit.

 The Lifeline Modernization Order requires carriers to follow certain procedures when verifying an applicant's eligibility.
 Read the checklist and compilation of record-keeping requirements related to verifying eligibility.

 Starting February 17, 2016, carriers are required to retain documentation (for example, a copy of the customer's SNAP card) demonstrating subscriber eligibility (prior to February 17, 2016, carriers had to keep records of the data source used to verify eligibility, but could not retain copies of the documentation itself).

 This documentation must be retained for as long as the subscriber receives Lifeline Program service from the carrier, and for at least three additional calendar years after their service ends.